Navel-IT/navel-collector-manager/README.md

 navel-scheduler's purpose is to get back datas from connectors at scheduled (Quartz expressions) time then encode and push it through RabbbitMQ to navel-storer.

-It is build on top of Mojolicious + AnyEvent and must work on all Linux platforms but, **at this time, it is only tested on RHEL/CentOS 6.6**.
+It is build on top of Mojolicious + AnyEvent and must work on all Linux platforms but, **at this time, it is only supported on RHEL (and derivatives) 6/7**.

 Build and install
 -----------------